Troubleshooting

 3. If multiple similar devices are visible, use the exact name shown by your system.

-4. Reconnect the Helix and restart the app if the device list changed.
+4. Reconnect the processor and restart the app if the device list changed.

 Wrong Channel Mapping